redkai11/Brain-Tumor-Detection/README.md

 # Description
 This is a kaggle project.
 Dataset can be downloaded from https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection or from the uploaded zip file in this repository.
+The zip file with model contains the data for trained model.

 * Transforming/modifying images to expand the size of dataset.
 * Build and train a CNN model using augmented images

 # Result

-The trainned cnn model had a validation accuracy of 90.48%.
+The trained cnn model had a validation accuracy of 90.48%.
 With more dataset, I believe the accuracy can be improved.

 # Credits
 https://www.kaggle.com/ruslankl/brain-tumor-detection-v1-0-cnn-vgg-16